 A PM10 State Implementation Plan (SIP) is in place for the region, setting a regional emissions budget for on-road sources.
 A Carbon Monoxide SIP is in place in Medford, which sets a CO emissions budget for Medford on-road source emissions.
 The RVMPO will continue to coordinate with DEQ, ODOT, EPA, FTA and FHWA to maintain transportation conformity status, including any coordination and consultation necessary.
-RVCOG is coordinating with DEQ and EPA on developing a CO Limited Maintenance Plan (LMP) for the RVMPO^{2.} The CO LMP is scheduled to be completed by ODEQ in June 2015 and a public hearing scheduled in Medford on September 17, 2015.
-The Environmental Quality Commission (EQC) will hold a hearing on December 9, 2015 and submit the SIP to EPA on December 22, 2015.
-EPA will approve the adequacy determination on March 30, 2016.
+RVCOG is coordinating with DEQ and EPA on developing a CO Limited Maintenance Plan (LMP) for the RVMPO^{2.} The CO LMP was completed by ODEQ in June 2015 and a public hearing held in Medford on September 17, 2015.
+The Environmental Quality Commission (EQC) held a hearing on December 9, 2015 and submitted the SIP to EPA on December 22, 2015.
+EPA will approve the adequacy determination in Mid-March 2016.
 Upon EPA's approval of the adequacy determination, the MPO will not be required to perform a regional emissions analysis to demonstrate conformity for CO.
-This will save the MPO considerable staff time and the expense of retaining a consultant to do the MOVES emissions modeling.
+This will save the MPO considerable staff time and the expense of retaining a consultant to do the MOVES emissions modeling for CO.